Axidify/Terminality-V2/README.md

      - `DEV_ADMIN_SECRET` — If using protected dev/admin endpoints in production.

 Prisma + Database Notes:
-- This repo ships with `server/prisma/schema.prisma` configured for SQLite (dev).
-For production on Render, switch to Postgres:
-  1. Change datasource:
-     ```prisma
-     datasource db {
-       provider = "postgresql"
-       url      = env("DATABASE_URL")
-     }
-     ```
+- Automatic provider selection:
+  - The server runs a schema selector on install and before Prisma commands.
+  - If `DB_PROVIDER=postgres` (or `NODE_ENV=production`), it copies `schema.postgres.prisma` to `schema.prisma`.
+  - Otherwise, it uses `schema.sqlite.prisma` for development.
+- Migrations (recommended with Postgres):
-  2. Create migrations locally (recommended): `npx prisma migrate dev -n init`
+  1. Create migrations locally: `npx prisma migrate dev -n init`
-  3. Commit migrations and push.
+  2. Commit migrations and push.
-  4. On Render, use `npx prisma migrate deploy` in the Build Command.
+  3. On Render, use `npx prisma migrate deploy` in the Build Command.

 SQLite quick demo (not recommended for production):
 - You can deploy with the current SQLite setup by using `npx prisma db push` in the Build Command.
 However, Render’s ephemeral filesystem means data will be lost on redeploys or restarts.
 Prefer Postgres for persistence.